Spelkington/spelkington.github.io/content/articles/structured-streaming.md

 date: 2022-07-14
 tags:
   - data
-  - engineering
+  - engineering/devops
-  - python
+  - engineering/python
-  - aws
+  - mentoring/tutorials
-  - tutorials
+  - viz/doodles
-  - visualizations
+  - economics/finance
 ---
 > This post was written during my time as a software engineer at M Science as a joint project with Databricks.
 You can view the original post [here](https://www.databricks.com/blog/2022/07/14/using-spark-structured-streaming-to-scale-your-analytics.html)